jaanga/sp500/sp500-replay/README.md

 ### To Do / Upcoming

+* 2017-03-26 ~ Demo mode ~ Jump to next day and keep on playing
 * 2017-03-26 ~ update shapes to triangles, diamonds, stars, Xs and so on
 * Toggle log or linear table scales
 	* Prevent objects from going off the table